faizamahmoud/deploy-blackjack/README.md

 <img width="1440" alt="image" src="https://user-images.githubusercontent.com/56799470/207211265-dd8968b9-cb32-45fd-9e97-3ff7b4cdb465.png">

-## Technologies used:
+## Technologies
-    -Javascript
-    -HTML
-    -CSS

-Planned future enhancements (icebox items):
+Javascript (Vanilla)
+HTML
+CSS

+## Features and Goals
-    - add sound
+- add some sound to buttons and game outcomes
 - animations, give it some dimension
-    - add money/coins to the game
-    - functionality for adding more players which would require a lot of refactoring
+- add functionality for betting with coins

-Project Difficulties:
-Starting was the hardest part.
-I think apart of that was due to not having successfully used DOM retrieval or manipulation in VS Code.
-I was also jumping around alot which ended up hurting me.
-It's best to start at the begining and handle things in order, test, and make sure everything works as it should.
+- make it a  multi-player game

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.